SQUASH WARM-UP EXERCISES

 The arabesque is a dance position in ballet.
 Combined with a lunge, this improves balance, stability and leg strength.

 - Stretch the arms out to balance your body.
-Bring the torso as low to the ground as you can while stretching out a leg backwards.
+Bring the torso as low to the ground as you can while stretching out a leg backward.
 Keep your back and legs as straight as you can.

 - Keep your balance and lunge your hanging foot forward as far as you can while keeping a straight back.
 Then do the same with the opposite side.